transloadit/uppy/website/src/docs/progressbar.md

 ### `hideAfterFinish: true`

-When true, hides the progress bar after the upload has finished.
-If false, it remains visible.
+When set to true, hides the progress bar after the upload has finished.
+If set to false, it remains visible.

 ### `replaceTargetContent: false`